Commandos: Behind Enemy Lines: Expansion

-Commandos: Beyond the Call of Duty is an expansion pack that was developed by Pyro Studios, published by Eidos Interactive, and released on 7 April 1999.
-Designed as a stand-alone pack, the expansion included eight new missions, as well as the ability to play it at higher resolutions.
-In addition, the gameplay of the main game was improved with a few new features.
-The commandos now have additional abilities and equipment that they can use - some commandos can now knock out enemies, each having a unique way of doing so, with all able to handcuff them once unconscious; stones and cigarette packs can be used as distractions; some missions require the player to capture enemies and order them about at gunpoint; the Spy now can steal uniforms on-site and use them when needed; and the Driver is now able to use a Lee–Enfield rifle to take out targets.
-While the enemies featured are the same as the main game, some missions see the player having to be careful of new threats, including Gestapo agents and wild animals.
+Commandos: Beyond the Call of Duty is an expansion pack that was developed by Pyro Studios, published by Eidos Interactive, and released on 31 March 1999.
+Designed as a stand-alone pack, the expansion includes eight missions, as well as the ability to play it at higher resolutions.
+In addition, the gameplay of the main game was improved with a few features.
+The commandos have additional abilities and equipment that they can use.
+Some commandos can knock out enemies, each having a unique way of doing so, with all able to handcuff them once unconscious.
+Stones and cigarette packs can be used as distractions.
+Some missions require the player to capture enemies and order them about at gunpoint.
+The Spy can steal uniforms on-site and use them when needed and the Driver is able to use a Lee–Enfield rifle to take out targets.
+While the enemies featured are the same as the main game, some missions include Gestapo agents and wild animals.

 Reception

-Beyond the Call of Duty received "favourable" reviews, albeit slightly less than the original Commandos, according to GameRankings.
-Greg Kasavin of GameSpot gave it a 6.6/10 rating.
-He praised the beautiful maps but criticized the missions as clumsy as it requires "at least as much luck as finesse."
-He also criticized the keyboard hotkeys as they had been changed from the original and you cannot customize them in the options menu.
+Commandos: Beyond the Call of Duty received "favourable" reviews, albeit slightly less than the original Commandos, according to GameRankings.
+Greg Kasavin of GameSpot praised the beautiful maps but criticized the missions as clumsy.
+He also criticized the keyboard hotkeys as they had been changed from the original and the players cannot customize them in the options menu.

 By late 2000, Beyond the Call of Duty had sold over 350,000 units.